apache/activemq-artemis/docs/user-manual/en/architecture.md

 Read more about [embedding Apache ActiveMQ Artemis](embedding-activemq.md).

-## Integrated with a Java EE application server
+## Integrated with a Java/Jakarta EE application server

-Apache ActiveMQ Artemis provides its own fully functional Java Connector Architecture (JCA) adaptor which enables it to be integrated easily into any Java EE compliant application server or servlet engine.
+Apache ActiveMQ Artemis provides its own fully functional Java Connector Architecture (JCA) adaptor which enables it to be integrated easily into any Java/Jakarta EE (henceforth just "EE") compliant application server or servlet engine.

-Java EE application servers provide Message Driven Beans (MDBs), which are a special type of Enterprise Java Beans (EJBs) that can process messages from sources such as JMS systems or mail systems.
+EE application servers provide Message Driven Beans (MDBs), which are a special type of Enterprise Java Beans (EJBs) that can process messages from sources such as JMS systems or mail systems.

 Probably the most common use of an MDB is to consume messages from a JMS messaging system.

-According to the Java EE specification, a Java EE application server uses a JCA adapter to integrate with a JMS messaging system so it can consume messages for MDBs.
+According to the EE specification an application server uses a JCA adapter to integrate with a JMS messaging system so it can consume messages for MDBs.

-However, the JCA adapter is not only used by the Java EE application server for *consuming* messages via MDBs, it is also used when sending message to the JMS messaging system e.g. from inside an EJB or servlet.
+However, the JCA adapter is not only used by the EE application server for *consuming* messages via MDBs, it is also used when sending message to the JMS messaging system e.g. from inside an EJB or servlet.

-When integrating with a JMS messaging system from inside a Java EE application server it is always recommended that this is done via a JCA adaptor.
-In fact, communicating with a JMS messaging system directly, without using JCA would be illegal according to the Java EE specification.
+When integrating with a JMS messaging system from inside an EE application server it is always recommended that this is done via a JCA adaptor.
+In fact, communicating with a JMS messaging system directly, without using JCA would be illegal according to the EE specification.

 The application server's JCA service provides extra functionality such as connection pooling and automatic transaction enlistment, which are desirable